andypeel/katacoda-scenarios/build-a-ReactJS-UI/step6.md

 The new code uses the `fetch` function to dynamically retrieve a bunch of cat data and store it in state.

+Try resizing the browser window and notice how the page is responsive: it adjusts the layout based on how much space is available.

 Congratulations, you have now finished building the Cats4Life app, using the Cat4Life REST API endpoint!

 What's next?